 Big Red One is a game I got way way back on the PS2 around 2005-06, and it was a decent little title in the Call of Duty series.
 They basically tried to be more like Band of Brothers, though with it coming out the same year as Gearbox’s Brothers in Arms: Road to Hill 30, it came off as a mediocre copycat.

 Big Red One is Treyarch’s debut to the Call of Duty franchise.
 Technically, it’s also Grey Matter’s last, as the studio would be dissolved and have members shifted over to Treyarch after both companies had games canceled on them by Activision in 2005 – Treyarch’s Dead Rush and Grey Matter’s Trinity: The Shatter Effect.
-Since the actual Call of Duty 2 was a PC and Xbox 360 exclusive, plus there still being lots of people with PS2s and Xboxes, Activision pushed development of this game out in less than a year.
-Treyarch would do that again with Call of Duty 3 the following year.
-While both of those are not god-tier games in the series, they’re not as awful as other installments.
+Since the actual Call of Duty 2 was a PC and Xbox 360 exclusive, there were still lots of people with PS2s and Xboxes.
+Not wanting to leave those platforms out, Activision pushed development of this game out in less than a year.
+Treyarch would be forced to do that again with Call of Duty 3 the following year.
+While both of those are not high-tier games in the series, they’re not as awful as other installments.

 Wreckless: The Yakuza Missions (Gamecube, $5)